 Step 4: Chemotherapy administration credentialing

 Separate from NP licensure, most hematology/oncology settings require completion of the ONS/ONCC Chemotherapy Immunotherapy Certificate course before administering or ordering systemic cancer therapies.
-This is a competency validation program, not a standalone certification — it is institution-required rather than state-mandated — but it is functionally universal at NCI-designated cancer centers and most academic hematology programs.
+This is a competency validation program, not a professional certification or licensure – it is institution-required rather than state-mandated – but it is functionally universal at NCI-designated cancer centers and most academic hematology programs.
+Budget for it as a recurring obligation: the certificate must be renewed every two years through the ONS/ONCC Chemotherapy Immunotherapy Certificate Renewal course, and the renewal route is only available if you are no more than 30 days past your expiration date.
+Let it lapse beyond that and you retake the full course.

 Step 5: Post-graduate positioning or fellowship